Controversies, Confusion, and the Future of Urologic Post-Operative Opioid Prescribing Reduction Strategies (2022)

 METHOD OF PARTICIPATION:

-Learners will participate in this interactive online educational activity by reading through slides and case studies, answering multiple choice questions, examining patient tools and resources and completing the posttest and evaluation.
-To claim CME credit for this enduring material, learners must complete the posttest, passing with 80% accuracy and submit the program evaluation.
+Learners will participate in this online educational activity by watching the webcast, viewing the resources and references provided and completing the post-test and evaluation.
+To claim CME credit for this enduring material, learners must complete the post-test, passing with 80% accuracy, and submit the program evaluation.

 The American Urological Association (AUA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.